 If you're compassionate, fluent in English, and can volunteer for 3 or 4 hours per week, we want YOU to help a small group of Houston adults learn to speak English.
 You'll meet some amazing people, experience the joy and fulfillment of helping others succeed, and know that you're making Houston a better place for all of us!

 NO prior teaching experience or second language is required.
 We have transitioned our ESL classes to meeting remotely.
 If this volunteer opportunity is for you, we'll train you (remotely, two 2-hour sessions, free), match you with a small group of adult learners and support you as you get started on the exciting and hugely rewarding activity of helping your neighbors learn English as a second (or third!) language (ESL).

 Our on-site tours are currently suspended due to COVID-19.
 If you're interested, please fill out this Google Form (copy & paste URL into browser):

 And, w hile it’s currently possible to volunteer from anywhere, we really value connecting learners and volunteers within the Greater Houston area.
 Something special happens when we’re all working together to benefit the (same) greater community.

 Please get in touch for further information, including how to get involved in a COVID-conscious way once we're able to return to in-person classes.
 Kindly check your spam account for our reply.
 Sometimes messages are blocked by email filters.

-The mission of Memorial Assistance Ministries (MAM) is to ensure that families have the means to meet their basic needs.
-The Literacy Advance program at MAM works alongside adults to improve their English language and literacy skills so that they can achieve their goals of becoming engaged members of our Houston community.
+The mission of Memorial Assistance Ministries (MAM) is to ensure that families have the means to meet their basic needs, providing immediate assistance and intervention to help clients who are in crisis.
+Clients receive emotional support and encouragement and are actively engaged to reflect on the underlying cause of the crisis and empowered to work towards a stable future.
+MAM volunteers and case managers ensure that clients are linked to MAM programs and other appropriate community services, so that they can achieve their goals of becoming engaged members of our Houston community.